Variational principle for neutralized Bowen topological entropy: Introduction

 where $h_{top}^{\widetilde{B}}(T,K)$ denotes neutralized Bowen topological entropy of $K$, and $\underline{h}_{\mu}^{\widetilde{BK}}(T,\epsilon), h_{\mu}^{\widetilde{K}}(T,\epsilon)$ are lower neutralized Brin-Katok local entropy of $\mu$, neutralized Katok entropy of $\mu$, respectively. \end{thm}

 The rest of this paper is organized as follows.
 In section 2, we introduce the notions of neutralized Bowen topological entropy of subsets, neutralized Brin-Katok local entropy, and neutralized Katok's entropy of Borel probability measures.
-In section 3, we given the proof of Theorem 1.1 and provide an example.
+In section 3, we give the proof of Theorem 1.1.